We welcome you to submit your abstract and/or Focus-on Session for the April2020 Events

 Submission of proposals for Focus-on Sessions will end on January 10, 2020.
 (Deadline Extended to Saturday 18)

-Acceptance of the submitted proposals for Focus-on Sessions will be notified to the main proposer within the first week of February 2020.
+Acceptance of the submitted proposals for Focus-on Sessions will be notified to the main proposer within the second week of February 2020.

-Abstracts and notification of the type-of-presentation (Oral vs Poster) will be notified to presenting Authors within the first week of February 2020.
+Abstracts and notification of the type-of-presentation (Oral vs Poster) will be notified to presenting Authors within the second week of February 2020.

 • Only accepted abstracts of fully registered and paid presenters will be included in the final scientific programme.